annaredmo/FYP/README.md

 	- set the following environment variables
 		- MYSQL_USER <username>
 		- MYSQL_PASSWORD <password>
-        OR change the values in the app.py
+        OR change the values in the app.py and create_database.py

 # INSTALL APPLICATION
 	- unzip FanTrax.zip into you folder (venv)